Classic Women Authors Tackle Writer’s Block

 Writer’s block is a subject that writers try to avoid thinking about, let alone experiencing.
 Conventional wisdom on what to do when one hits that proverbial wall is about as much fun as the malady.
 For example, “try thinking of writing as a job,” or “set deadlines and keep them” are two common ideas for unblocking.
 The first one is about as inspiring as doing laundry (especially for writers who already have a job); and if you could set and keep deadlines, then you wouldn’t be blocked in the first place, would you?

-Learning how to deal with blocks is a critical component of the writer’s toolbox, though, so here’s a brief survey of what writing women, past and present, have had to say on the subject.
+Learning how to deal with blocks is a critical component of the writer’s toolbox, though, so here’s a brief survey of what the women whose shoulders we stand on have had to say on the subject of writer’s block.